rafaelrcamargo/from-reddit-to-shorts/README.md

 ### Usage

-To start using the script, just run the following command:
+- To start using the script, just run the following command:

 ```bash
 python index.py
 ```

-Then the script will ask you for the subreddit you want to scrape, with that you the script will start scraping the content, and downloading the videos.
+- Then the script will ask you for the subreddit you want to scrape, with that you the script will start scraping the content, and downloading the videos.

 ### Contributing

-Feel free to contribute to this project, if you have any suggestions or improvements, please open an issue or pull request.
+- Feel free to contribute to this project, if you have any suggestions or improvements, please open an issue or pull request.

 ### License

-This code is licensed under the [MIT]("https://github.com/RafaelRCamargo/from-reddit-to-shorts/blob/master/LICENSE") license.
+_This code is licensed under the [MIT]("https://github.com/RafaelRCamargo/from-reddit-to-shorts/blob/master/LICENSE") license._

+---

-#### Thanks :D
+#### Thanks _:D_